• Facebook

 Cocktail sauce and tartar sauce are often associated with seafood, but when it comes to low-country Southern seafood boils, it’s all about the Seafood Boil Sauce!

-This luxurious layered sauce is easy to make with plenty of butter and a short list of everyday ingredients.
+This luxurious layered sauce is easy to make with butter and a short list of everyday ingredients.
 You won’t regret the 20 minutes of hands-on time it takes to put this easy seafood sauce together; the restaurant-quality flavors are to die for and elevate all kinds of meals.

 Seafood boil sauce is particularly perfect for pouring over a heap of boiled seafood or used as a dipping sauce with boiled shrimp, baked salmon, and so much more.
 It’s the secret to next-level seafood recipes!